guardian/pluto-storagetier/README.md

 a tool called "pluto-vsrelay" (see https://gitlab.com/codmill/customer-projects/guardian/pluto-vs-relay) which receives these HTTP notifications and pushes them to an Exchange.

-The key point is that it does not need to know or care about what other processes may want to consume these messages.
+The key point is that `pluto-vsrelay` does not need to know or care about what other processes may want to consume these messages.
 Furthermore, it is responsible for "declaring" (in RabbitMQ parlance) the exchange i.e. ensuring that it is created and configured properly.